MAHines/CanvasMAH/README.md

   Some pdf files do not watermark properly.
 These files appear to have an opaque white background behind
     the text.
 A scanned file would probably not watermark correctly either.

+### CombineGradescopeCSVs.py
+Usage: python CombineGradescopeCSVs.py

+This script reads in all of the Gradescope data from all of the csv's in the cwd except 'allGrades.csv,' then combines these data into a single csv containing all of the grades, 'allGrades.csv' The script also calculates a total grade for each experiment that has a graded report.
+The processing is done in pandas.